bible-technology/scribe-docs/docs/autographa/About-this-guide/p0-1-objective.md

 slug: /
 ---

-To describe how to use the Autographa Bible Translation Editor effectively.
+To describe how to use the Scribe Scripture Editor effectively.